mujz/restTest/README.md

 # restTest

 This is a backend coding assignment for Bench's full-stack software developer application.
-Scroll down to the [getting started section](##getting-started) for the project description or visit (resttest.bench.co)[http://resttest.bench.co/].
+Scroll down to the [getting started section](#getting-started) for the project description or visit [resttest.bench.co](http://resttest.bench.co/).

 ## Run it yourself

 ### From compiled binaries

-Download and run right binary for your system from the [`/bin`](bin/) directory.
+Download and run the right binary for your system from the [`/bin`](bin/) directory.

 ### Build and install binaries from source